johanmazoyer/Asterix/docs/correction.rst

 * estimation
 * correction
-* application on DM and measure of focal plane.
+* application on DM and measurement of focal plane.

 The results are stored in a dictionary and then sent to ``save_loop_results()`` for plotting and saving in the folder named '/Results/timestamp-Name_experiement' where ``Name_Experiment`` is a parameter from the configuration file.
 All saved .fits files have all parameters in their headers.